-Hongkongers Return to the Streets for Half-Year March
+Huge Turnout for Hong Kong March on Half-Year Protest Anniversary

 For much of the afternoon, the two mile route across the island was flooded with a dense crush of people in the largest turnout for a demonstration in weeks.
 The procession crammed into narrow thoroughfares and at times was locked in a standstill.

 “The police, the Hong Kong government, they have been indifferent to our voices,” says Au a 65-year-old protester.
-Despite the unresponsiveness, she insists she will keeping fighting to ensure the protesters are heard, even if it means she personally has “to take to the frontlines.”
+Despite the unresponsiveness, she insists she will keep fighting to ensure the protesters are heard, even if it means she personally has “to take to the frontlines.”

 Protesters told TIME they hoped the day would end peacefully.
 While recent demonstrations have involved protesters charging police lines, using bows and arrows and setting roadblocks of burning trash, even the young radicals say they hoped the event would end without clashes.